AHartmaier/pyLabFEA/README.md

 ## Installation

 The pyLabFEA package requires an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment with a recent Python version.
-It can be installed directly from its GitHub repository with the following command
+It can be installed via pip

 ```
-$ python -m pip install git+https://github.com/AHartmaier/pyLabFEA.git
+$ pip install pylabfea
 ```

 Alternatively, the complete repository, including the source code, documentation and examples, can be cloned and installed locally.
 It is recommended to create a conda environment before installation.
 This can be done by the following the command line instructions